Ted Rutland, PhD

 Associate Professor, Geography, Planning and Environment

-I am interested in supervising critically oriented masters and PhD research on the city of Montréal, especially research concerned with policing and housing in the post-1970s period.
+I am interested in supervising masters and PhD research on the city of Montréal, especially research concerned with policing and housing in the post-1970s period.

-Rutland, T. Forthcoming.
+Rutland, T. 2018.
 Displacing Blackness: Planning, Power, and Race in Twentieth-Century Halifax.
 Toronto, University of Toronto Press.

 Articles and Book Chapters